 - IVF with donor eggs in North Cyprus

-- IVF with donor eggs in Ukraine
+- IVF with donor eggs in Portugal

-- IVF with donor eggs in Russia.
+- IVF with donor eggs in Latvia

 Most of the clinics will not be able to transport eggs internationally – however, if you think one of those destinations might be a good option for your IVF treatment, it may be worth looking at it.

 Egg donors in the USA

 If we look at donor availability – the best destination is the USA as you’ll find all types of donors over there.
 However treatment costs are very high – the average donor cost is $8,000-12,000 and it doesn’t include the IVF treatment procedures (fertilization, lab procedures, embryo transfer, etc.).
 There are many well-established egg banks in the USA, however, not all of them offer transportation of oocytes to Europe.